SkySlicer500/TextGame/README.md

     }
 # Configuring loader.json
 When you want to add more areas to your game than the ones initially provided, you will need to configure the loader to recognize the new packages.
+In order to do this manually you will need to follow the bellow guidelines.

     {
         "areas": [